-The scoping period began September 18, 2006 with publication of the Notice of Intent (NOI) to prepare an LEIS in the Federal Register (71 FR 54687).
+The initial scoping period began September 18, 2006 with publication of the Notice of Intent (NOI) to prepare an LEIS in the Federal Register (71 FR 54687).
 The NOI invited Alaskan Natives, government agencies, environmental groups and the general public to comment on areas of interest or concerns related to the action being proposed.
 In September 2006, the NPS published two brochures providing basic information about the LEIS and the NEPA process, and inviting the public to participate in the scoping process.
 One brochure was distributed to all HIA tribal members, and the second brochure was distributed to more than 500 individuals, agencies, and organizations.

-The NPS received written comments from the State of Alaska and the National Parks Conservation Association during the scoping period.
+The NPS received written comments from the State of Alaska and the National Parks Conservation Association during this initial scoping period.
 Both organizations supported the concept of authorizing traditional harvest activities.
-The NPS also received one comment from a private citizen.
+The NPS also received one comment from a private citizen who requested that NPS consider a fourth alternative.